June 12, 2020

 Once you change the filter, let the unit defrost.
 Next, check the evaporator coil for dirt and debris.
 If you notice a lot of buildup, clean it!

-If you’ve tried all these AC troubleshooting tricks and the evaporator coil is still freezing up or you can’t identify the problem, call a professional repair company.
+If you’ve tried all these AC troubleshooting tricks and the evaporator coil is still freezing up or you can’t identify the problem, call a professional AC repair company.

 One place most homeowners fail to check when performing AC troubleshooting is the outside unit itself.